CarrotBRRR/CPSC-453-Assignments/Assignment 1/README.md

 - `Right Arrow`: Change View

 ## Notes:
+- I changed the name of the project to assignment-1.exe
 - Depth starts at 1
 - Max Depth is 8
 - 0 Depth is the original shape (e.g. A Triangle for Koch Snowflake)